How to traverse and display nested categories or content structures in a template?

 {% endcategoryList %}

-Here,archiveListTags go throughcategoryId=category.IdParameters, precisely obtained the articles under the current loop category.
-You can adjust it according to your needs.limitParameters to control the number of articles displayed.
+here,archiveListTag throughcategoryId=category.IdThe parameter accurately retrieves the articles under the current looped category.
+You can adjust it as needed.limitParameters to control the number of articles displayed.

-Except for manually constructing the classification hierarchy, the Anqi CMS ofnavListLabels are an ideal choice for building multi-level navigation menus.
-This tag directly returns a pre-processed data structure with nested relationships, greatly simplifying the development of multi-level menus.
+In addition to manually building category nesting, Anqi CMS'snavListThe tag is an ideal choice for building multi-level navigation menus.
+The tag directly returns a well-processed nested data structure, greatly simplifying the development of multi-level menus.

-The multi-level navigation configured on the backend can be directly called like this in the template:
+A multi-level navigation configured in the background can be called directly in the template:

 {% navList mainNavs %}